eugenwintersberger/pni-libraries.libpniio/doc/users_guide/ascii_lowlevel.rst

 As for parsers, there are also overloaded formatters for containers like :cpp:class:`std::vector`.
-In this case the :cpp:func:`format` function takes an optional second argument which is a reference to :cpp:class:`pni::io::container_io_config`.
+In this case the :cpp:func:`format` function takes an optional second argument which is a reference to :cpp:class:`pni::container_io_config`.
 This class controls how such container data is written to disk.
 Taking the record example from the above parser section we could do something like this